 - Cloud Backup: Cloud backup stores your data on remote servers, accessible through an internet connection.
-This method ensures that your data is safe even if your device is lost or stolen.
+We use this method which ensures that your data is safe because of technology failure or if your device is lost or stolen.

 - External Hard Drive Backup: An external hard drive backup stores your data on an external hard drive connected to your device.
 This method ensures that your data is safe and easily accessible.